nahitpawar/LTC2942/README.md

-# LTC2941
+# LTC2942
-Arduino Library for LTC2941 Battery Gauge
+Arduino Library for LTC2942 and LTC2942-1 Battery Gauge